-Frequently, you recite the Outdoor Code which reads, in part:
+Frequently, we recite the Outdoor Code:

 Interestingly, Jewish law says a lot about nature and conservation and is in fact very consistent with Scouting values.
 As many of you know, the major source of Jewish law is the Torah – the first five books of the Bible which are on the Torah scrolls in the ark behind me.
 Our tradition teaches that the Torah was given to Moses by God at Mt.
 Sinai 3300 years ago.
 But the Torah is difficult to understand, so beginning about 2000 years and for over 500 years the greatest Jewish sages wrote a detailed interpretation of the Torah to instruct people how to live.
 That interpretation is known as the Talmud.